arangodb-helper/java-benchmark/README.md

                                               (if > 0 the option 'requests' is ignored) (default: 0) -e,--endpoints <String>                      comma separated list of endpoints to connect to (default: 127.0.0.1:8529)
+    --edgeCollection <String>                 edge collection name to use in graph (default:
+                                              ArangoJavaBenchmarkEdge)
-    --keyPrefix <String>                      document key prefix (necessary only when run multiple times) --loadBalancing <LoadBalancingStrategy>   load balancing strategy to use (for cluster setup). possible values: "none", "round_robin", "one_random"
+    --graph <String>                          graph name to use in test (default: ArangoJavaBenchmarkGraph) --keyPrefix <String>                      document key prefix (necessary only when run multiple times) --loadBalancing <LoadBalancingStrategy>   load balancing strategy to use (for cluster setup). possible values: "none", "round_robin", "one_random"